cotodevel/toolchaingenericds-multimediaplayer/README.md

 TGDS Audio Player, supported formats are:
 -	WAV/MP3/AAC/Ogg/FLAC/NSF/SPC/GBS/+ others working.
 Streaming mp3, ogg and acc is stripped since it´s 2019 and the DS does not support HTTPS (TLS1.2+)

-Start: Reads a file named filelist.txt
+Button (Start): Reads a file named filelist.txt
-X: Builds a list of the current root sd card files/directories into a file named filelist.txt
-L: Dump the dldi driver (if exists), into the SD card.
+Button (X): Builds a list of the current root sd card files/directories into a file named filelist.txt Button (L): Dump the dldi driver (if exists), into the SD card.
-Start: 	Choose a file from a given directory, use D-PAD UP or D-PAD DOWN, D-PAD LEFT or D-PAD RIGHT to navigate directories faster, press A to play: audio files.
+Button (Start): 	Choose a file from a given directory, use D-PAD UP or D-PAD DOWN, D-PAD LEFT or D-PAD RIGHT to navigate directories faster, press A to play: audio files.
-B: 		Stop audio playback.
+Button (B): 		Stop audio playback.
-L:      Recent Playlist
+Button (L):      Recent Playlist
-R:		Audio playback of any random audio file from the current folder
+Button (D-PAD Down):		Volume Down (-)
+Button (D-PAD Up):		Volume Up (+)
-Select: This menu screen
+Button (Select): This menu screen

 /release folder has the latest binary precompiled for your convenience.

 Notes:
  - Mp3 may take a few retries before playback, this is a bug due to interrupts
+ - Be careful to NOT to set the volume too high!
+Prevent Ear damages!

 Many thanks to DSOrganize and it's author(s), since the audio player code was taken from there... except there is no memory issues this time to play audio files at all!!!!